This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Water

 Other than air, the spaces between the soil particles also contain water that moves upward through the plants.
 Water helps the plant in cooling down while also carrying essential nutrients.
 Water also helps maintain the size of cells and ensures that the plants don’t wilt.
-And most importantly, water serves as a raw material for the process of photosynthesis.
+And most importantly, water serves as a raw material for photosynthesis.

 Temperature Modification